Robin Bryant, Ph.D.

 Marriage Counseling in New York City

-Perhaps the most significant benefit I have to offer a couple is the chance to meet at an appointed time and quiet place to express how they feel about their relationship and their partner.
-In this environment they also have a highly trained mental health professional who listens with an impartial ear to their difficulties.
+Perhaps the most significant benefit I can offer a couple is the opportunity to meet during a virtual appointment and have a quiet space to express their feelings about their relationship and their partner.
+In this environment, they also have me, a highly trained mental health professional who listens with an impartial ear to their difficulties.
 They finally have a nonjudgmental observer to hear them out as they describe their conflicts.
-This seems rather simple, but actually, couples rarely take the time to sit down, look at each other and express their disappointments in their relationship and with each other.
+This seems rather simple, but actually, couples rarely take the time to sit down, look at each other, and express their disappointments in their relationship and with each other.
 And when they do, they generally end up fighting because there is no professional referee to observe and offer insight into their situation.
-But here in the session, they finally unload frustrations, sadness and even hopelessness in the relationship’s ability to bring them happiness as it once did.
-As they bicker and quarrel in my office, I am ready with specific questions aimed at gaining clarity about how and why they feel as they do.
-Often the partner hears for the first time how lonely and isolated the other person is, even when they are spending time together.
-It’s as if the couple has failed over time to “check in” with each other to find out what is really going on with their mate.
-And when they finally do it is usually charged with a good deal of anger, and a fight it erupts.

-Couples often tell me that early in their relationship they did listen to each other often and they remember being genuinely curious about what their partner thought and felt about themselves and the relationship.
+Couples often tell me that early in their relationship, they listened to each other, usually, and they remember being genuinely curious about what their partner thought and felt about themselves and the relationship.
 Now it’s different.
-Each person has a sense that their partner has some disappointment in the relationship and probably with them specifically.
-There is the fear on the part of each person that maybe they haven’t brought their partner as much happiness as they had promised.
-There is guilt over this and each person tends to withdraw from the whole topic of “us” so as to avoid hearing the other person’s disappointment in them.
+Each person has a sense that their partner may be experiencing some disappointment in the relationship, and probably with them specifically.
+There is a fear on the part of each person that they may not have brought their partner as much happiness as they had promised.
+There is guilt over this, and each person tends to withdraw from the whole topic of “us” so as to avoid hearing the other person’s disappointment in them.